 The City of Richmond is now offering a program through nonprofit Urban Baby Beginnings to award $125 gift cards to eligible families that rely on federal aid to buy baby formula.
 Urban Baby Beginnings is a nonprofit community service provider for pregnant and infant parenting families in Richmond and other localities throughout Virginia.

-The gift cards would benefit families in the program who may need to purchase formula at regular market price from stores that do not participate in WIC.
+The gift cards would benefit families participating in he Special Supplemental Nutrition Program for Women, Infants and Children (WIC) who may need to purchase formula at regular market price from stores that do not participate in WIC.
 Fill out this form to apply for a formula gift card.

 RVA Formula Finder on Instagram